Chapter 5: Seeding

 Mixing Seed thompsbb

-• On a calm, dry day seed can be mixed outdoors on a smooth, concrete surface.
-Otherwise select a well-ventilated building with a hard, smooth floor.
+• On a calm, dry day, seed can be mixed outdoors on a smooth, concrete surface.

 • Wear a dust mask and safety glasses.

-• Measure out the seed with a scale and dump it in piles.
+• Measure out the seed with a scale and dump it into piles.

-• After mixing, put seed in trash cans for hauling to the site.
+• After mixing, put the seed in trash cans for hauling to the site.

-• Seed that won’t be planted right away must be kept cool and dry.
+• Seed that will not be immediately planted must be kept cool and dry.

 Seeding Methods